F1nnG/F1nnG/README.md

 # Finn Groenewoud
 ## About Me

-Hi there! 👋 I'm Finn, a passionate Backend Web Developer currently studying at the [Bit Academy](https://www.bit-academy.nl/).
+Hi there! 👋 I'm Finn, a passionate Backend Engineer currently studying at [Codam](https://www.codam.nl/).

 ### Skills

 Here are some of my key skills:

-- Php
+- C
-- Laravel
+- Php (Laravel)
-- MySQL
+- SQL
 - Html
 - Css
 - Javascript